SCCapstone/CapstoneEmployeeScheduler/README.md

 # CapstoneEmployeeScheduler
 Windows Application to assign Employees and Roles in an efficient manner

+This is our RC1 release.
+Download:
+CapstoneEmployeeScheduler_setup.msi
+This will install under:
+C:\Program Files (x86)\Default Company Name\CapstoneEmployeeScheduler_setup
+Then use:
+Username = "admin" Password = "admin"
+to login.
+This is the release for the team that is finding bugs in our program.
 #### To login to the application:
 ##### username = "admin" &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; password = "admin"